 In cases involving truck defects, the truck manufacturer may be liable as well.
 Examples of defects that can lead to traffic wrecks include defective tires, defective brakes, and defective bed straps for securing cargo.

 - Other Responsible Parties

-IMPORTANT: In Florida, You Can Recover Even if You Were Partially at Fault
+IMPORTANT: In Florida, You May Be Able to Recover Even if You Were Partially at Fault

-Importantly, Florida law allows accident victims to seek to recover damages even if they were partially at fault in the accident.
+Importantly, Florida law allows accident victims to recover damages so long as their percentage of the fault does not exceed 50%.
 Never assume that you are not entitled to financial recovery.
 Legal cases are often exceedingly complex, and we have the background, experience, and reputation necessary to try to secure just compensation on your behalf.